llrs/experDesign/README.md

 general, try to have at least 3 replicates for each condition and try to have all the data of each variable.

-# Picking samples for each batch
+## Picking samples for each batch

-Imagine that we can only work in groups of 70, and we want to randomize by Sex, Smoke, Age, and by writing hand.
+Imagine that we can only work in groups of 70, and we want to randomize by Sex, Smoke, Age, and by hand.
-There are 1.6543999^{61} combinations some of them would be have in a single experiment all the right handed students.
-We could measure all these combinations but we can try to find an optimum value.
+There are 1.6543999^{61} combinations of samples per batch in a this experiment.
+However, in some of those combinations all the right handed students are in the same batch making it impossible to compare the right handed students with the others and draw conclusions from it.

+We could check all the combinations to select those that allow us to do this comparison.
+But as this would be too long with `experDesign` we can try to find the combination with the best design by comparing each combination with the original according to multiple statistics.

 ``` r
 # To reduce the variables used: